Generating 2D drawings

 - In the tree view (or in the model tab), select the chair model.
 Select the whole model, both the seat and the frame.

 - A View object will be created on our page.
 Highlight both View lines in the Model tree, and click on the Data tab.
 Give the view the following properties:

 - We now have a nice top view (which is the default projection) of our chair:

 - Let's repeat the operation twice, to create two more views.
 Remember to highlight both items in the Model tree before pressing Insert View.
 We will set their X and Y values, which indicate the position of the view on the page, in order to show them apart from the top view, and their direction, to create different view orientations.
 (Again highlight both Views to change both at the same time.)
 Give each new view the following properties:

 We will now place dimensions and indications on our drawing.
-There are two ways to add dimensions to a model, one is placing the dimensions inside the 3D model, using the Dimension tool of the Draft Workbench, and then place a view of these dimensions on our sheet with the Draft View tool (which can be used with a single dimension or a group containing dimensions), or we can do things directly on the Drawing sheet, using the Drawing Dimensioning Workbench, which is installable from the FreeCAD addons.
-We will use here this latter method, remembering that dimensions will not update should the model be modified.
+There are two ways to add dimensions to a model, one is placing the dimensions inside the 3D model, using the Dimension tool of the Draft Workbench, and then place a view of these dimensions on our sheet with the Draft View tool (which can be used with a single dimension or a group containing dimensions), or we can do things directly on the Drawing sheet, using the Drawing Dimensioning Workbench, which is available from the FreeCAD addons.
+We will use this latter method, remembering that dimensions will not update should the model be modified.

 - Switch to the Drawing Dimensioning Workbench

 - Press the Add Linear Dimension button.
 Available nodes are highlighted in green on the drawing page: